 NFG’s Funders for a Just Economy (FJE) program is hosting a Racial Capitalism Community of Practice (CoP) open to funder members.
 Through this CoP, funder participants will explore how we can deepen our grantmaking efforts to advance justice, incorporate anti-racist practices in philanthropy, and partner with movement leaders in the creation of an inclusive economy.

-This four part series will meet for three hours monthly from March through June.
-Sessions will focus on political education and building shared understanding of the framework of racial capitalism, deepening relationships with one another, strategizing and cultivating a project around shifting philanthropic practices.
-We encourage participants to join the series in teams of three people from their institution, to support project ideation and implementation.
+This will be a five part series, meeting for three hours every three weeks from March through June.
+Sessions will focus on political education and building shared understanding of the framework of racial capitalism, deepening relationships with one another, and cultivating a project around shifting philanthropic practices.
+In addition to a foundational framework of racial capitalism (and corresponding implications for philanthropy), this year’s cohort will also focus on the impact of racial capitalism on land and housing.

+We ask participants to join the series in teams of three people from their institution, to support project ideation and implementation.
 If you have a project you have been thinking about or working on, this is an ideal space for workshopping and execution.
 If you are not sure yet of what a project would be but want to learn more deeply and collaborate with your colleagues, this is also the space for you.

 What is Racial Capitalism?